Anukriti007/XMLProjectIS/README.md

 ________________________________________
 **Introduction**

-BingWatch.com lets you discover Top 250 Movies and TV Shows alongwith Top 15 Breweries and Top 15 Property listings in Chicago.
+BingWatch.com lets you discover Latest Top 250 Movies and TV Shows alongwith Top 15 Breweries and Top 15 Property listings in Chicago.

 •	Search movie by Title